Reliance Digital

 Reliance Digital is an Indian consumer electronics retailer.
 It is a subsidiary of Reliance Retail, a wholly owned subsidiary of Reliance Industries.

 Reliance Digital opened its first store on 24 April 2007 in Delhi.
 Currently there are more than 8,600 Reliance Digital and 1,800 My Jio stores in around 800 cities in India in addition to an online presence.
-The stores are spread across the states of Andhra Pradesh, Delhi, Uttar Pradesh, Gujarat, Karnataka, Kerala, Maharashtra, Tamil Nadu, Telangana, West Bengal, Orissa, Assam, Bihar, and Jharkhand.
+The stores are spread across the states of Andhra Pradesh, Delhi, Uttar Pradesh, Gujarat, Karnataka, Kerala, Maharashtra, Tamil Nadu, West Bengal, Telangana, Orissa, Assam, Bihar, and Jharkhand.
 Reliance Digital Stores are bigger in size than the other format Digital Xpress Mini Stores.

 It is one of the largest electronics retailers in India with over 5,000 products in its inventory.

 Digital Xpress Mini

 Digital Xpress mini stores are relatively smaller in size than Reliance Digital.
 These stores are about 250 square feet and mainly sell the company's telecom services, smartphones, tablets and also accessories of other brands.
 There are around more than 1,700 Digital Xpress Mini Stores as of Feb 2017.
 These stores have since been rebranded as 'Jio Stores' after the launch of Jio.